cadamsdotcom/aitrix-web/content/_index.md

 # workflow
 workflow:
   title: Excited about the AI revolution?
 Want to make more money?
-Book a free strategy call!
+Chat to us on a free strategy call!
   image: /images/banner.svg
   description: ""
   button: